-In Part 1: Introducing the Grocery Supply Code we set out what behaviours are required by regulated grocery retailers under the Code, and which are prohibited.
+In Part 1: Introducing the Grocery Supply Code, we set out what conduct is required by regulated grocery retailers under the Code, and what is prohibited.

 In Part 2: The 'good faith' principle: What it means and how it can be leveraged, we considered how the concept of 'good faith' can be leveraged and discussed examples of 'unconscionable conduct' from the ACCC's prosecution of Coles and Woolworths in Australia.